-What I mean by this is although you need to recognise the importance of ROI (return on investment), what you mostly require is a certain perspective on wealth in order to build it.
+Although you need to recognise the importance of ROI (return on investment), what you mostly require is a certain perspective on wealth in order to build it.
 How do you gain that perspective?
-You hear from people who understand that your perspective is much more important than a percentage.
-So here are three examples of books that I believe understand this concept and explain it extremely well.
+Well, here’s a good place to start.

 Robert Kiyosaki is an American entrepreneur, investor and educator.
 He tells the story of having two fathers, his biological father and the father of his best friend.
 His biological father (poor dad), taught the importance of education and getting a good job with good benefits.
 His best friend’s father (rich dad), taught the importance of financial literacy, asset building and entrepreneurship.

 This book is the perfect example of how perspective can change outcomes.
 Kiyosaki’s life growing up allowed him to hear both perspectives but ultimately, his rich dad made him into the man he became.
 This is one of my favourite personal finance books of all time.

-John Bogle is the founder and retired CEO of The Vanguard Group.
+The late John Bogle was the founder and CEO of The Vanguard Group.
 In 1976, Bogle founded the first index fund, designed to track the stock market index and thus mimic it’s returns over the long term.